 - “Weather Bird Rag” by Louis Armstrong

 - “The Dauntless Battalion” by John Philip Sousa

 There are loads of work by prominent figures like Bela Bartok, Irving Berlin, Oscar Hammerstein and many more.

 Even though we have an extensive catalog of free stuff to pick from, finding it can be a bit of a task as all of them aren’t available on a single website.

 Book lovers can check out websites that host public domain books such as Internet Archive, HathiTrust, and the Gutenberg Project.
 You can also check out our complete list of free websites to download book legally or read online.

-Those who are interested in downloading free movies or music and legally can out the links below:
+Those who are interested in downloading free music or movies and legally can out the link below: